KDERazorback/autoversionit/README.md

   - -build
   - -revision
   - -nobump
+- To set a custom-defined version number, you can set the `AUTOVERSIONIT_USE_VERSION` environment variable to the desired full version number and set the `AUTOVERSIONIT_VERSION_BUMP_METHOD` to `none`.

 ## Common Scenarios
 - Reading version from Git tags and applying to project files.
 Commiting the new version back to the repository.